shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/03-CSS/Readme.md

 - The padding top and bottom on .child will be 54px.
 That’s 2 times the font-size of our current element’s font size (2 * 27px)
 - The padding left and right on .child will be of 27px.
 That’s 1 time the font-size of our element.

+`[Note]:  When em units are used on font-size, the size is relative to the font-size of the parent.
+When used on other properties, it’s relative to the font-size of the element itself.`